volab/IoT_EPS/_1_userDoc/source/softDev.rst

 First boot process
 =========================
 #. check firstBoot param in config.json if ON
-#. start in AP mode with page firstboot.html (in the code, not a real file) only if main power is on
+#. start in AP mode with page firstboot.html only if main power is on
+#. if firstboot param is ON or TRY, we start the server with a special index page (firstboot.htm)
-#. server.on( /firstBoot, firstBootHandler)
+#. server.on( /firstBoot, firstBootHandler) - who send /firstboot
-#. in firstBootHandler check param, write credential, set firBoot param to "trySation" if needed
+#. in firstBootHandler check param, write credential, set firstBoot param to "trySation" if needed
 #. restart ESP
 #. if Station is ok firstBoot is ended, set firstBoot param = off
 #. if station ko reload firstboot page with alert